lightdash/lightdash/docs/docs/best-practice/lightdash-way.md

 > To enable everybody in your company to answer their own questions using data.

 Lightdash is where the data team (👷‍♀️ the builders) and the rest of the business (👩‍🌾 the consumers) come together to make better data-driven decisions.

 We have some pretty strong opinions about how this relationship between data builders and data consumers should work.
-So, we thought it would be useful to explain this to you because it's an important part of how we've decided to build Lightdash.
+So, we thought it would be useful to explain the principles that make up The Lightdash Way.

 The Lightdash Way isn't just semantics (😏) - it's about the entire experience of enabling everybody in your company to answer their own data questions.
-We'll go over all of the principles that make up The Lightdash Way, but we'll start off with one for now:
+But, we'll start off slow and just go through one of the principles for now:

 > How should you serve data to people who want to answer their own data questions?